 Interested?
 Take the next step

-Concordia students should contact Julie Johnston Hermann, the director of international opportunities, for more information on any of the international opportunities listed above.
+Concordia students should contact Julie Johnston Hermann, the Director of Global Opportunities, for more information on any of the international opportunities listed above.